cmbyerly/RedisKeyTool/README.md

 ## About

-This is a simple Redis GUI client for strings, hashes, lists, sets, and sorted sets.
+This is a simple Redis Key Management GUI for strings, hashes, lists, sets, and sorted sets.
 It is build with .Net 5, StackExchange.Redis, and Radzen Blazor Components.

 ## Debugging